pretix/pretix-docs/docs/topics/plugins/getyourguide.md

 ## Introduction

-Using third party aggregators, such als GetYourGuide, event organizers can sell tickets to their events not only on their own ticket-shop but also on the aggregator's portal.
+Using third party aggregators, such als GetYourGuide, event organizers can sell tickets to their events not only on their own ticket shop but also on the aggregator's portal.
-While this service is not for free, it allows event organizers to reacher a larger audience that would otherwise not have found their way into the organizers webshop.
+While this service is not for free, it allows event organizers to reach a larger audience that would otherwise not have found their way into the organizer's webshop.

 Using pretix' integration with GetYourGuide, event organizers can profit from an additional sales and revenue channel, while keeping the effort for setting up and maintaining multiple ticket shops to a minimum.

 ## Preparing your organizer account

-The first step in enabling the GetYourGuide integration, is to setup a corresponding Sales Channel, which will be used to properly attribute the sales generated.
+The first step in enabling the GetYourGuide integration is to setup a corresponding Sales Channel, which will be used to properly attribute the sales generated.
 This needs to be done only once per organizer account.

 In order to do so, navigate to :navpath:Your Organizer → :fa3-wrench: Settings → Sales channels: and click the :btn-icon:fa3-plus:Add a new channel: button.